Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.9Location

-Why for business — The Fullerton Hotel Singapore opened in 2001 in the restored 1928 General Post Office building — the working neoclassical Doric-column landmark on the Marina Bay-and-Singapore-River junction, the working post-office served the country until 1996 and was converted into the hotel i…
+Why for business: The Fullerton Hotel Singapore opened in 2001 in the restored 1928 General Post Office building, the neoclassical Doric-column landmark on the Marina Bay-and-Singapore-River junction, the post office served the country until 1996 and the building reopened as the hotel in 2001.
+The Raffles Place CBD sits within a ten-minute walk of the lobby.

-Best room: Presidential Suite (the working multi-room flagship) or Premier Bay View Room for the working entry-level Marina-Bay-view option.
+Best room: Presidential Suite (the multi-room flagship) or Premier Bay View Room for the entry-level Marina-Bay-view option.

 The Fullerton Bay Hotel Singapore